VegaASM/XYZ-Speed-ARMv8/README.md

 # XYZ-Speed-ARMv8
 Small function in ARMv8 that calculates XYZ Speed.
-This should be as optimized as possible.
+This should be as optimized as possible (regarding instruction count).